kierandidi/bioinformatics-course-hd/_projects/ex2.md

 ## Introduction

 In this assignment we will use PyMOL to look at the structure of chymotrypsin, which is described on pages 275-80 in Stryer (Berg et al. Biochemistry).
-Download the file [chymotrypsin.pml][1] and use this answer to the following questions.
-Once you have downloaded the file, you can double-click it to open the file in PyMOL if the program is installed or drag-and-drop the file into an opened PyMOL window.
+Download the file [chymotrypsin.pse][1] and use it to answer the following questions.
+Once you have downloaded the file, you can double-click it to open the file in PyMOL if the program is installed or drag-and-drop the file into an opened PyMOL window (my preferred method since you can easily do it with multiple files).

 [1]:{{ site.url }}/assets/downloads/ex2/chymotrypsin.pse